 Caregiver Support Coordination

 The Caregiver Respite program gives family caregivers a temporary break from their caregiving responsibilities.
 It issues vouchers to caregivers so they can make arrangements with providers they trust.
-The standard one-time benefit is $300, which can be used all at once or gradually over a three-month period.
+The standard one-time benefit is $800, which can be used all at once or gradually over a three-month period.

-The program gives priority to grandparents who care for grandchildren who are medically fragile or have special needs; care for more than one person (i.e. grandchild, elderly family member, disabled adult); have had a hospitalization within the last four weeks, and/or have experienced physical problems because of their care responsibilities; care for grandchildren who have no other support—either paid or unpaid; and/or have income at or below 150% of the federal poverty level ($1,458 for individual, or $1,965 for a couple).
+The program gives priority to grandparents who care for grandchildren who are medically fragile or have special needs; care for more than one person (i.e. grandchild, elderly family member, disabled adult); have had a hospitalization within the last four weeks, and/or have experienced physical problems because of their care responsibilities; care for grandchildren who have no other support—either paid or unpaid; and/or have income at or below 150% of the federal poverty level ($1,882 for an individual, or $2,554 for a couple).

 Doni Green, Director of Aging

 Fax: 817-695-9274 Email